 Stay overnight on the Similan islands

 Staying on the Similan islands for a night or two is a terrific way to avoid the crowds.
-After all the daytripping boats leave the islands in the afternoon, you’ll be giddy with bliss as you relax on the soft white sands in peace, with just a handful of other travellers.
+After all the daytripping boats leave the islands in the afternoon, you’ll have the chance to relax on the soft white sands in peace, with just a handful of other travellers.

 Accommodation is found on only two of the Similan islands, Koh Miang #4 and Koh Similan #8, and all of it is operated by the National Park.
 On Koh Miang there are fan rooms or air-con bungalows (1,000 to 2,000 baht/night) and tents (500 baht/night), while Koh Similan has tents only.
 Visitors must use the park tents provided, which are all set up for you with mats and sleeping bags included.
 The park doesn’t allow people to pitch their own tent on the Similans.